Skipton Building Society bereavement: 0345 266 1209

 The £50,000 threshold applies only to balances held with Skipton.
 If the deceased also held funds with other institutions and those funds require probate, you will need to obtain a Grant of Representation regardless of the Skipton balance.

 For a full explanation of the probate process, see the how to apply for probate guide.
+For timelines, see how long does probate take?.
 If you are unsure whether probate is needed, see do I need probate?

 How long does it take